Merry Christmas Mr. Lawrence (instrumental)

-"Merry Christmas, Mr. Lawrence" is a 1983 instrumental by Japanese composer Ryuichi Sakamoto recorded for the film of the same name.
-The song has become a staple of Christmas music in the USA, Britain and Japan.
-A vocal version, "Forbidden Colours", features former Japan frontman David Sylvian and charted in the top 20 of the UK Singles Chart and Irish Singles Chart.
+"Merry Christmas, Mr. Lawrence" is a 1983 instrumental single by Japanese composer Ryuichi Sakamoto recorded for the film of the same name.
+The track had previously been released as "Forbidden Colours", with vocals from former Japan frontman David Sylvian, The song has become a staple of Christmas music in the United States and Japan.

 Charts

 Watergate version

-In 1999, a remix of Sakamoto's "Merry Christmas Mr. Lawrence" titled "Heart of Asia" was released in Europe by German-Turkish disc jockey DJ Quicksilver, under the alias Watergate.
+In September 1999, a remix of Sakamoto's "Merry Christmas Mr. Lawrence" titled "Heart of Asia" was released in Europe by German-Turkish disc jockey DJ Quicksilver, under the alias Watergate.
 This version was a success, reaching number three on the UK Singles Chart and number four in Denmark.